Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Integration testing, which is an abstract part of the spectrum that lies somewhere between unit testing and complete end-to-end testing, is quite often just disregarded entirely.
 Because it's not really clear what exact level of integration is preferable, how to structure and organize such tests, or for the fear that they might get out of hand, many developers prefer to avoid them in favor of a more clear-cut extreme which is unit testing.

 For these reasons, all testing done during development typically resides at the very bottom of the pyramid.
-In fact, over time this has become so commonplace that development testing and unit testing are now practically synonymous with each other, leading to confusion that is only further perpetrated by conference talks, blog posts, books, and even some IDEs (all tests are unit tests, as far as JetBrains Rider is concerned).
+In fact, over time this has become so commonplace that development testing and unit testing are now practically synonymous with each other, leading to confusion that is only further perpetuated by conference talks, blog posts, books, and even some IDEs (all tests are unit tests, as far as JetBrains Rider is concerned).

 In the eyes of most developers, the test pyramid looks somewhat like this instead: